Skip to Content

 Mileage

-California Employee Mileage Reimbursement Lawyer
+Ventura Employee Mileage Reimbursement Lawyer

 Claims for unpaid mileage costs are common in California.
 Employers often do not pay employees for mileage they incur.
 Or, also common, they reimburse mileage at the wrong rate.
 Below is what you may need to know for a claim for unreimbursed mileage.